mortenarendt/DataAnalysisinFoodScience/README.md

-This is data analysis in food science det er nemlig rigtigt
+This is datasets used for the course Data Analysis for Food Science